MPorret/vinted-front/README.md

 ## LogIn

 Log the user with email address and password.
-Show a message error if :
+Show an error message if :

 - a field is empty
 - the email address or password is incorrect